U.S. News Rankings

 Union College is a private institution that was founded in 1795.
-It has a total undergraduate enrollment of 2,220, its setting is city, and the campus size is 100 acres.
+It has a total undergraduate enrollment of 2,241, its setting is urban, and the campus size is 100 acres.
 It utilizes a trimester-based academic calendar.
-Union College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 41.
-Its tuition and fees are $45,219 (2012-13).
+Union College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 41.
+Its tuition and fees are $46,785 (2013-14).

 School life is split into three 10 week terms, or trimesters, at Union College in Schenectady, N.Y.
 On the trimester schedule, students take three classes per term and have an extended winter break.
-All freshmen are randomly assigned to one of seven Minerva Houses, student and faculty residence communities where students live, take classes, and participate in extracurricular activities.
+All freshmen, who live in residence halls, are randomly assigned to one of seven Minerva Houses, an academic and social community.
+Upper-class students and faculty can reside in this community.
+All students can take classes and participate in extracurricular activities in the houses.
 Each house has its own kitchen for students who want to cook their own meals.
-There are about 100 student clubs and organizations, including more than 15 fraternities and sororities.
+There are more than 100 student clubs and organizations, including more than 15 fraternities and sororities.
 Most Union sports teams, called Dutchmen, compete in the NCAA Division III Liberty League.
 The Union men’s and women’s ice hockey teams compete in the Division I ECAC Conference Hockey League.
 The school mascot is a costumed man known as Dutch.
 Students can volunteer in the revitalizations efforts going on in downtown Schenectady.
 New York is about 150 miles away, and more than 60 percent of students travel abroad before graduation.
-Union College’s global offerings include year programs, trimester stays, and three-week trips known as mini-breaks.
+Union College’s global offerings include year programs, trimester stays and three-week trips known as mini-breaks.
 Each year, students celebrate the changing seasons at Springfest, a day of concerts by famous performers like Sean Kingston and Matt Nathanson.

 |School mission and unique qualities (as provided by the school):|